Historic Context

 Captain Peyton, born on September 24, 1840, and deceased on July 3, 1890, is interred at Washington Street (Union) Cemetery, just a short distance from King Street.
 Peyton’s unexpected death occurred while employed with Virginia Midland Railroad, previously known as O&A Railroad, before merging with Lynchburg and Danville Railroad in 1872.
 Peyton’s obituary provides further details, but the subsequent events of Murphy’s life remain unknown.

-During the Civil War, the Orange and Alexandria Railroad was the most straightforward path between Alexandria and Richmond.
-Many conflicts took place near the railroad in the war’s early years.
-Fairfax Station functioned as the evacuation site for Union Soldiers injured in the battles of Chantilly and Second Manassas.
+The Orange and Alexandria Railroad was known as “the most fought-over railroad in the American Civil War.”
+Throughout the conflict, control of this strategically important rail line was heavily contested by Union and Confederate forces.
+Running from Alexandria to Gordonsville and connecting with other key railroads, the Orange and Alexandria was a vital supply and transportation link for both sides.
+Its tracks witnessed numerous battles and skirmishes as armies sought to control this critical asset.
+Fairfax Station functioned as the evacuation site for Union soldiers injured in the battles of Chantilly and Second Manassas.
 It remained the last active railroad depot in Fairfax County until 1973, and the site is now home to the Fairfax Railroad Museum.

 P